The Executive Development Program for State Officials

 Ken Eastman, Dean, Norman & Suzanne Myers Endowed Chair For Excellence in Business Administration, and Richard W. Poole Professorship for Excellence, Spears School of Business, Oklahoma State University

 Bryan Edwards, Associate Professor of Management and Joe Synar Chair, Director of the Eastin Center for Talent Development, Spears School of Business, Oklahoma State University

 Patrick Malone, Director, Key Executive Leadership Programs, Department of Public Administration and Policy, American University, Washington, D.C.

 Lee Manzer, Professor of Marketing, Spears School of Business, Oklahoma State University

 Alexis Washington, Assistant Professor, Department of Management, Spears School of Business, Oklahoma State University

 WHO SHOULD ATTEND?

-The program is designed for cabinet secretaries, agency directors, and top-level executives within state government.
+The program is designed for cabinet secretaries, agency directors, and top-level executives within state government and other organizations.